afnanjk2017/DevOps-Project3-g6/README.md

-## Burger Builder – CI/CD, Infrastructure, and Repository Structure
+## Burger Builder – CI/CD and Repo Overview

-This repository implements a full-stack Burger Builder app with automated CI/CD on GitHub Actions.
+This repo contains the Burger Builder app and everything to build, provision, and deploy it using GitHub Actions.
+Inside you'll find the backend and frontend code, Terraform for Azure, Kubernetes manifests for AKS, and workflows to automate the whole pipeline.

 ### Repository Structure